 How it All StartedProviding public education on the role of diet, lifestyle, and micronutrients in promoting optimum health, preventing disease, and increasing healthspan has been a major commitment of the Linus Pauling Institute (LPI) since its inception at Oregon State University in 1996.
 As part of LPI’s public outreach, the Healthy Youth Program was founded in 2009.
 Our goal is to educate children (preschool through grade 12) and families through evidence-based and hands-on activities.
-Our vision is for a community of healthy, happy and active children and families.
+We dream of communities where all children and their families embrace a healthy and active lifestyle.

 Healthy Youth Program’s Core Values:

 - Recognize that wellness and healthy lifestyle include physical, mental and social well-being

 - Treat all people with dignity and respect

 - Be committed to excellence in all programs and initiatives undertaken